anyscale/madewithml.github.io/docs/mlops-course.md

 <h1 class="ai-center-all mb-0" style="color: rgb(75, 115, 245); font-size: 1rem;">Made With ML</h1>
 <h2 class="ai-center-all mt-0 mb-0" style="font-size: 1.5rem;">MLOps Course</h2>
 <div class="ai-center-all">
     <p class="mt-3" style="font-size: 0.89rem;">A 4-week paid project-based course on MLOps fundamentals with a focus on intuition and application.
-All the lessons below are <b>100% free</b>, whereas the <b>paid course</b> is about the experience and community to set yourself up for continued success.</p>
+All the lessons below are <b>100% free</b> so you can assess the content quality yourself, whereas the <b>paid course</b> is about the <a href="#features">experience and community</a> to make sure you learn this content well enough to apply it to your own work.</p>
 </div>
 <div class="ai-center-all">
     <a href="#apply" class="md-button md-button--green-gradient mb-2 mb-md-0 mt-md-0 mt-1" style="cursor: pointer !important;"><span class="twemoji mr-1"><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24"><path fill-rule="evenodd" d="M20.322.75a10.75 10.75 0 00-7.373 2.926l-1.304 1.23A23.743 23.743 0 0010.103 6.5H5.066a1.75 1.75 0 00-1.5.85l-2.71 4.514a.75.75 0 00.49 1.12l4.571.963c.039.049.082.096.129.14L8.04 15.96l1.872 1.994c.044.047.091.09.14.129l.963 4.572a.75.75 0 001.12.488l4.514-2.709a1.75 1.75 0 00.85-1.5v-5.038a23.741 23.741 0 001.596-1.542l1.228-1.304a10.75 10.75 0 002.925-7.374V2.499A1.75 1.75 0 0021.498.75h-1.177zM16 15.112c-.333.248-.672.487-1.018.718l-3.393 2.262.678 3.223 3.612-2.167a.25.25 0 00.121-.214v-3.822zm-10.092-2.7L8.17 9.017c.23-.346.47-.685.717-1.017H5.066a.25.25 0 00-.214.121l-2.167 3.612 3.223.679zm8.07-7.644a9.25 9.25 0 016.344-2.518h1.177a.25.25 0 01.25.25v1.176a9.25 9.25 0 01-2.517 6.346l-1.228 1.303a22.248 22.248 0 01-3.854 3.257l-3.288 2.192-1.743-1.858a.764.764 0 00-.034-.034l-1.859-1.744 2.193-3.29a22.248 22.248 0 013.255-3.851l1.304-1.23zM17.5 8a1.5 1.5 0 11-3 0 1.5 1.5 0 013 0zm-11 13c.9-.9.9-2.6 0-3.5-.9-.9-2.6-.9-3.5 0-1.209 1.209-1.445 3.901-1.49 4.743a.232.232 0 00.247.247c.842-.045 3.534-.281 4.743-1.49z"></path></svg></span> Apply</a>
 </div>
 <div class="ai-center-all mt-1">
-    <small>Enterprise workshops available</small>
+    <small>* Enterprise workshops available</small>
 </div>
 <div class="ai-center-all">
     <div class="p-3 mt-3" style="width: 15rem; background-color: #f2f8fd;">